You’re spending a hard-earned marketing budget on your PPC campaigns…

-At Carrot, we think that best thing that you can offer prospects is… get this… exactly what they already want.
+At Carrot, we think that the best thing you can offer prospects is… get this… precisely what they already want.

 From one test we ran at Carrot, we found that “Get My Fair Cash Offer” converted 49.55% better than “Click here to continue.”

-Evidently, giving people what they already want isn’t just less work for you, but it converts better, too.
+Giving people what they already want isn’t just less work for you; it converts better, too.

-Our research at Carrot indicates that testimonials can really improve the conversion rate.
+Our research at Carrot indicates that testimonials can improve the conversion rate.

-We’re so compelled by our own tests that we even include a testimonial on our Carrot homepage…
+Our tests compel us even to include a testimonial on our Carrot homepage…

 It’s no secret, though, that high-quality testimonials from real people can increase the conversion rate of your landing page.
 Some data suggests that people trust online testimonials just as much as a recommendation from a friend… you shouldn’t take that data lightly, especially considering how easy it is to add a testimonial to your landing page.